SoftUni/Programming-Basics-Book-Python-EN/chapter-07-complex-loops.md

 * We declare a variable **`num`**, to which we assign the integer, received from the console.
 * For a loop condition, we put a **`True`** expression, if the number **is not** in the range specified in the problem description.
 * In the **body of the loop**: we print the message "**Invalid number!**" on the console, afterwards we assign a new value to **`num`** (the next line from the console input).
-* Once we have validated the entered number,we print its value outside the body of the loop.
+* Once we have validated the entered number, we print its value outside the body of the loop.

 Here is a sample implementation of the algorithm using a **`while` loop**: